sleeptoken/zettelkasten/API Testing.md

 	    - Trigger errors that disclose useful information.
 	    - Bypass flawed defenses.
 	    - Take advantage of differences in processing logic.
 For example, an API may be secure when handling JSON data but susceptible to injection attacks when dealing with XML.
+##### Mass assignment vulnerabilities

+Mass assignment (also known as auto-binding) can inadvertently create hidden parameters.
+It occurs when software frameworks automatically bind request parameters to fields on an internal object.
+Mass assignment may therefore result in the application supporting parameters that were never intended to be processed by the developer.

+For example, consider a `PATCH /api/users/` request, which enables users to update their username and email, A concurrent `GET /api/users/123` can be created

+##### Sever side parameter pollution

+Server-side parameter pollution occurs when a website embeds user input in a server-side request to an internal API without adequate encoding.